mantidproject/mantid/dev-docs/source/ISISSANSReductionBackend.rst

    the *SetToZero* mode in case the algorithm had been loaded and moved already previously.
 This resets the instrument position of the workspace to the positions of the base instrument.
 The second time the move algorithm is operated in *InitialMove* mode.
-5. The data workspace is masked using :ref:`SANSMaskWorkspace <algm-SANSMaskWorkspace>`.
+5. The data workspace is masked using various modes.
 Note that only the general masks and the masks for the selected component are applied.
    Note that all steps up until now were performed in the time-of-flight domain.
 6. Convert the data from the time-of-flight to the wavelength domain using